pjtunstall/mad/README.md

   - Investigate whether it would be worth implementing the "state pattern" for powerups, especially the movement logic.
 - HOSTING
   - Allow multiple game instance at once.
-  - Host, maybe on Glitch, which I gather has a limited free option to host a Node server.
+  - Host, maybe on Glitch, which I gather has a limited free option to host a Node server, or on Google App Engine, which, I gather, can be made private, and accessible by signing in to Google.
+The latter would need an authentication page before the game starts.